WallarooLabs/wally/apps/arizona-source-app/WALLAROO_PERFORMANCE_TESTING_ARIZONA_SINGLE.md

 #### Build spdlog
 **Note:**You don't have to do this if you are using the arizona-build-server
 ```
-*scl enable devtoolset-4 bash* -- only for redhat executuon machines
+scl enable devtoolset-4 bash //only for redhat executuon machines
 cd ~/
 git clone https://github.com/gabime/spdlog.git
 cd ~/spdlog